Nectar robbing: Forms of floral larceny

 Nectar robbing is specifically the behavior of consuming nectar from a perforation (robbing hole) in the floral tissue rather than from the floral opening.
-There are two main types of nectar robbing: primary robbing, which requires that the nectar forager perforates the floral tissues itself, and secondary robbing, which is foraging from a robbing hole created by a primary robber.
-The former is most often on flowers whose nectar is concealed or hard to reach.
-Long flowers with tubular corollas are prone to robbing.
-Primary robbing is often performed by species with long corollas and are able to pierce or bite holes into the flower.
-Secondary robbers often do not have suitable mouth parts to be able to create penetrations into the flowers themselves and reach the nectar without robbing it.
+There are two main types of nectar robbing: primary robbing, which requires that the nectar forager perforate the floral tissues itself, and secondary robbing, which is foraging from a robbing hole created by a primary robber.

+The former is performed most often on flowers whose nectar is concealed or hard to reach.
+For instance, long flowers with tubular corollas are prone to robbing.
+Secondary robbers often do not have suitable mouth parts to be able to create penetrations into the flowers themselves, nor to reach the nectar without robbing it.
 Thus they take advantage of the perforations already made by other organisms to be able to steal the nectar.
-For example, short-tongued bees such as the Early Bumblebee (Bombus pratorum) are unable to reach the nectar located at the base of long flowers such as comfreys.
+For example, short-tongued bees such as the early bumblebee (Bombus pratorum) are unable to reach the nectar located at the base of long flowers such as comfreys.
 In order to access the nectar, the bee will enter the flower through a hole bitten at the base, stealing the nectar without aiding in pollination.
 Birds are mostly primary robbers and typically use their beaks to penetrate the corolla tissue of flower petals.
 The upper mandible is used to hold the flower while the lower mandible creates the hole and extracts the nectar.
 While this is the most common method employed by bird species, some steal nectar in a more aggressive manner.
 For example, bullfinches reach the nectar by completely tearing the corolla off from the calyx.
 Mammal robbers such as the striped squirrel chew holes at the base of the flower and then consume the nectar.

 The term "floral larceny" has been proposed to include the entire suite of foraging behaviors for floral rewards that can potentially disrupt pollination.
 They include "nectar theft" (floral visits that remove nectar from the floral opening without pollinating the flower), and "base working" (removing nectar from in between petals, which generally bypasses floral reproductive structures).
-It is also important to note that individuals may exhibit mixed behaviors.
-An individual may practice a combination of legitimate pollination and nectar robbing, or choose to perform a mix of primary and secondary robbing.
+Individual organisms may exhibit mixed behaviors, combining legitimate pollination and nectar robbing, or primary and secondary robbing.
 Nectar robbing rates can also greatly vary temporally and spatially.
 The abundance of nectar robbing can fluctuate based on the season or even within a season.
-This inconsistency displayed in nectar robbing makes it difficult to label certain species as “thieves” and complicates research on the ecological phenomenon of nectar robbing.
+This inconsistency displayed in nectar robbing makes it difficult to label certain species as "thieves" and complicates research on the ecological phenomenon of nectar robbing.